Tetra-ARGO/SPM-Defacer/README.md

  Step 2 - Download the appropriate version of the script (either to deface a single image or an entire folder); currently only supports MAC OS or LINUX.

  Step 3 - Open a Terminal and type in the location of the script, then a space, and then add the location of the NIFTI file or folder you want defaced.
-MAKE SURE TO INCLUDE THE ENTIRE PATH OF THE FILE OR FOLDER.
+Make sure to include the ENTIRE PATH OF THE FILE OR FOLDER YOU WANT DEFACED.

  See screen shot for example: